Leverage home equity without refinancing

 Home equity loan requirements

-Just having a lot of equity doesn’t necessarily qualify someone for a second mortgage.
-Home equity loan requirements differ from one lender to the next, but they typically include:
+Having a lot of equity doesn’t qualify someone for a second mortgage.
+Home equity loan requirements differ from one lender to the next, but they typically include the following:

-- Proof of income or an ability to repay
+• Proof of income or ability to repay

-Credit score requirements for a home equity loan vary heavily by lender.
+Credit score requirements for home equity loans vary heavily by lender.
 Some lenders allow credit scores as low as 620, whereas others require a score in the mid-600s or higher.

 If you have a lower score, you’ll need to shop around and compare lenders.
-It might be easier to qualify if you have compensating factors, such as low debts or extensive assets.
+Qualifying might be easier if you have compensating factors, such as low debts or extensive assets.

 Do home equity loans have closing costs?

 Many home equity loans have closing costs, but not all.
 Whether or not you pay any will depend on your lender.
 For example, Regions Bank does not charge closing costs.
-However, borrowers will need to pay for items such as prepaid interest, any state or federal taxes, and title insurance.
+However, borrowers must pay for items such as prepaid interest, state or federal taxes, and title insurance.

 Still, Frost Bank claims you won’t pay any fees on home equity loans under $500,000, including closing costs, annual fees, or prepayment penalties.
 Keep in mind that loans without closing costs often charge higher interest rates.